lpcruz/cuny-tech-interview/README.md

 This repository contains code for the "Build a reminder notification" question.
 You've got a TODO list but you really don't want to do those things.
-So you click a button that says `Remind me after 3 days`.
+So you click a button that says `Click meeeeee`.
 For some reason, 3 days is right?

 ![image](./assets/demo.png)